IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 Denied.

-If the Beneficiary Manager is unable to produce a response in the requested format, it shall respond with an **HTTP 4xx** error indicating that it was unable to fulfill the request.
-The Beneficiary Manager may be capable of servicing requests for response formats not listed, but shall, at minimum, be capable of producing XML and JSON encodings.
+If the Beneficiary Manager is unable to produce a response in the requested format, it SHALL respond with an **HTTP 4xx** error indicating that it was unable to fulfill the request.
+The Beneficiary Manager MAY be capable of servicing requests for response formats not listed, but SHALL, at minimum, be capable of producing XML and JSON encodings.

 ##### 2:3.YY2.4.4.3 Expected Actions